 REAL ESTATE AS AN INVESTMENT

-Real estate was the top priority when it comes to investment by our ancestors.
-Even many people above age 40 will still focus and recommend real estate as the best investment option because they might be benefited from real estate.
-It’s absolutely true.
-There was a period in India, investments done over real estate that yielded 10 times of profit in 1 year.
-Those days are gone, now the market is in high value as in most of the metro cities there are many flats which are still unsold.
+Real estate was the top priority when it came to investment by our ancestors.
+Even many people above age 40 will still focus and recommend real estate as the best investment option because they might benefit from real estate.
+It’s true.
+There was a period in India when investments were done in real estate that yielded 10 times of profit in 1 year.
+Those days are gone, now the market is in high value as in most of the metro cities many flats are still unsold.
 Most of the land values are depreciating.

 The complete discussion is based on investments done after 2010.
 So please don’t put your mind on the properties you bought before 2010.

-The total market was around 12,000 crores in 2019 (As per IBEF, An Initiative of Ministry of Commerce and Industry, GOI).
-It shares about 13% of the nation’s total GDP and the growth of the industry has been declined from Q2’ 2019 very sharply.
-Except for a few cities in India, many cities and rural areas have a growth on average 2-4%, as years go on.
+The total market was around 12,000 crores in 2019 (As per IBEF, An Initiative of the Ministry of Commerce and Industry, GOI).
+It shares about 13% of the nation’s total GDP and the growth of the industry has declined since Q2 2019 very sharply.
+Except for a few cities in India, many cities and rural areas have a growth of an average of 2-4%, as the years go on.

 Reference: Global Property Guide